olealgoritme/oai/README.md

 ````

 ##### Use in terminal emulator #####
 - arrow keys moves image inside terminal
 - +/- for zoom in/out (still buggy, needs fix)
+- mouse click on image or 'q' closes oai
 ````
 oai stepsis.png
 oai stepsis.png -s 0.3 (downscale to 30%)